In search of a good photograph of our pom, I visited my old blog. That was a mistake. A grave mistake.

 But there was hope.
 I could start over and slowly turn the Toronto house into another gem like my Cottage.

 The house is currently retro geriatric... meaning the only design touches are the foyer where my loveseat and grandmother's breakfront occupy the bulk of space.
-Everything else is from the 70s and 80s, coated in nicotine.
-It's cluttered with their stuff and, though they have beautiful antiques, it looks shabby due to the surrounds.
+Everything else is clutter.
+Though they have beautiful antiques, it looks shabby due to the surrounds.
 It can't be made handicap accessible due to its age and construction.
 Better Half and I are reduced to one room.
-Period.
 That's where we reside because no room can be made for us elsewhere, nor does Better Half's wheelchair (which he uses when wobbly) fit through all the stuff.
 We "share" the dining and kitchen.
 Our papers pile up in the dining room, what's left of our belongings rots away in a storage facility.
 The yards are still a mess even after all these years because we just can't seem to put money aside when things are falling apart.
 Hindsight is 20/20...
 I've basically stepped back into the environment from my childhood.
 I'd forgotten just how difficult it was.

 As an avid decorator and gardener...
 I feel stifled.
 Better Half and I are just existing.
 We could always walk away.
 Put our money towards a new property.
 Leave them.
 But what of my dad?
 We can't turn our backs on him when he needs us most.
 After all, he never turned his back on his family.
 And our credit is crap now.
 Lovely.